Dedicate Yourself to Excellence in Nursing

 I am a strong and longtime supporter of professional nurses, the profession of nursing, ethical nursing practice and nursing education.

 I have served at varying levels of leadership at the state and national level.

 I am currently the Treasurer for ANA-Illinois and serve on the ANA-Illinois Expert Panel on Workplace Safety.
 Past positions include Chair of the Illinois Association of Colleges of Nursing, and the Illinois Coalition for Nursing Resources.

 In my career, I have held positions of staff and charge nurse, middle manager, Director, and most recently as President/CEO for Blessing-Reiman College of Nursing.

 I have served as a longtime member of the Illinois Coalition Against Domestic Violence.
 She has volunteered for Sexual Assault Prevention and Intervention Services (SAPIS) in Adams County as well as for the Quincy Area Network Against Domestic Abuse (QUANADA).

-- I earned a certificate for teaching the Gentle Art of Verbal Self Defense (GAVSD), and presents programs on the GAVSD, professional communications, and assertive communications.
+- I earned a certificate for teaching the Gentle Art of Verbal Self Defense (GAVSD) and present programs on the GAVSD, professional communications and assertive communications.